 Total reported income, excluding inter-segment revenue, includes £15,862 million from the United Kingdom (Aviva plc's country of domicile).
-Income is attributed on the basis of geographical origin which does not differ materially from revenue by geographical destination, as most risks are located in the countries where the contracts were written.

-Aviva Investors adjusted operating profit includes £2 million profit relating to the Aviva Investors Pooled Pensions business.
+Income is attributed on the basis of geographical of from revenue by geographical destination, as most risks are located in the countries where the contracts were written.
+Aviva Investors operating profit includes £2 million profit relating to the Aviva Investors Pooled Pensions business.
 Other Group activities include Group Reinsurance.
 Discontinued operations represent the results of the US life and related internal asset management businesses (US Life) until the date of disposal (2 October 2013).
 For further details see note 4.